github/personal-website/_posts/2017-03-27-working-with-xml-using-retrofit2.md

                 .build().create(ServerAPI.class);
 ```

 Important note: to make SimpleXML work as expected, you should use AnnotationStrategy.
 To avoid SimpleXML crashes because of empty XML tags, you should use non-strict mode.
-It’s higly recommended, even if you pretty sure that your XML will never have empty tags.
+It’s highly recommended, even if you pretty sure that your XML will never have empty tags.
 Shortly, you should construct converter factory like this:

 ```java
 SimpleXmlConverterFactory.createNonStrict(